ca-carr/smart_contracts/module_information.md

 ### Additional reading is made available
 - On the lecture slides, and
-- on these online course notes.
+- on these online course notes
+- and on ELE.